leoemaxie/crud-api-endpoint/README.md

 * `/api:id` -> GET request endpoint.
 Reads the attribute of a person. `id` params can be the name or id of a person.
 * `/api:id` -> PUT request endpoint.
 Updates the attribute of a person. `id` params can be the name or id of a person.
 * `/api:id` -> PATCH request endpoint.
 Updates the attribute of a person. `id` params can be the name or id of a person.
 * `/api:id` -> DELETE request endpoint.
-Deletes the attribute of a person. `id` params can be the name or id of a person.
+Deletes a user (person resource). `id` params can be the name or id of a person.

 ## Error Statuses
 * 200 - OK: User has been successfully updated.
 * 201 - Created: User has been successfully created.
 * 400 - Bad Request: Request body has more than one attribute.
+  - Invalid content-Type.
 * 404 - User Not Found.
 * 500 - Internal Server Error.